Man-Thing: Deadpool Kills the Marvel Universe

-An alternate universe variant of Man-Thing from Earth-12101 appears in Deadpool Kills The Marvel Universe #4.
+An alternate universe version of Man-Thing from Earth-12101 appears in Deadpool Kills the Marvel Universe #4.

 Earth-91

-Various characters from Earth-91 based on Man-Thing appear in Avengers Forever #5.
+Several characters from Earth-91 based on Man-Thing appear in Avengers Forever #5.

 Earth-691

-An alternate universe variant of Man-Thing from Earth-691 appears in Amazing Adventures #38.
+An alternate universe version of Man-Thing from Earth-691 appears in Amazing Adventures #38.

 Earth-11234

-An alternate universe variant of Man-Thing from Earth-11234 appears in Champions (vol. 2).
+An alternate universe version of Man-Thing from Earth-11234 appears in Champions (vol. 2).
 This version is a member of the Swamp Queen Alliance, led by his world's version of Jennifer Kale.

 Mutant X

-An alternate universe variant of Man-Thing from Earth-1298, amalgamated with Doctor Strange, appears in Mutant X.
+An alternate universe version of Man-Thing from Earth-1298, amalgamated with Doctor Strange, appears in Mutant X.

 The Adventures of the X-Men

-An alternate universe variant of Man-Thing from an unidentified universe appears in The Adventures of the X-Men.
+An alternate universe version of Man-Thing from an unidentified universe appears in The Adventures of the X-Men.

 Ultimate Marvel

-An alternate universe variant of Man-Thing from Earth-1610 appears in the Ultimate Marvel imprint.
+An alternate universe version of Man-Thing from Earth-1610 appears in the Ultimate Marvel imprint.